 What is this documentary about?

-This film examines the global gap between what medical science can treat and what people actually receive.
+This documentary examines the global gap between what medical science can treat and what people actually receive.
 Through observational scenes and patients’ lived experience, it highlights a pattern of treatable conditions that remain unaddressed due to systemic barriers rather than lack of knowledge.

 Why do these conditions persist if the treatments exist?